OasisLMF/OasisLMF/README.md

 ### Long(er) term support release
 Starting from Oasis version `1.15.x` Oasis will backport fixes to the (Long Term support) LTS version of Oasis.
 This is a single version of oasis that will be updated along with the main release cycle.
 The LTS release with switch to track a newer version of monthly release as high priority feature milestones are met.
-We expect that to happen, approximately, quarterly.
+We expect that to happen on a quarterly basis.

 ## Features